 CHARGE FOR REDIRECTION IN THE COUNTRY OF DESTINATION.

-In case of further redirection or of return to the country of origin, the redirection charge prescribed by Article II, section 2, shall accrue to the country which redirected the parcel within its own territory.
+In case of further redirection or of the return to origin, the redirection charge prescribed by Article II, section 2, shall accrue to the country which redirected the parcel within its own territory.

 MISCELLANEOUS FEES.